 Job burnout: How to spot it and take action

-Discover if you're at risk of job burnout — and what you can do when your job begins to affect your health and happiness.By Mayo Clinic Staff
+Feeling burned out at work?
+Find out what you can do when your job affects your health.By Mayo Clinic Staff

 - Have you become cynical or critical at work?

 - Do you drag yourself to work and have trouble getting started?

 - Have you become irritable or impatient with co-workers, customers or clients?

 - Do you lack the energy to be consistently productive?